xADDBx/ftk2lorestore/README.md

 - Hotkeys for Remove Lore, Make hidden items purchaseable and Sell everything.

 ## 1.0.0 (developed with For The King II 1.0.9)
-- Hotkeys for Add Lore, Make all items purchaseable and instantly unlock everything.
+- Initial commit for FTK II Lore Store.
+Hotkeys for Add Lore, Make all items purchaseable and instantly unlock everything.